lhchandler4/data-structures-and-algorithms-java/challenges/assets/README/Graph_README.md

 - Get all the neighbors of a node.
 Returns a collection of nodes connected to the given node, takes in a given node, Include the weight of the connection in the returned collection.
 - Get the size of a graph.
 Returns the total number of nodes in the graph.
 - A breadth-first traversal method that accepts a starting node.
 Return a collection of nodes in the order they were visited.
+- A depth-first traversal method that accepts a starting node.
+Return a collection of nodes in the order they were visited.

 ## Approach & Efficiency
 - breadthFirstTraversal has a time O(n) and space O(n)
+- depthFirstTraversal has a time O(n) and space O(n)

 ## API and Acknowledgements
 - addNeighbor(Node<T> node, int weight)
+- breadthFirstTraversal(Node, startingNode)
 - depthFirstTraversal(Node startingNode)
 - addNode(T data)
 - addEdge(Node<T> source, Node<T> destination)